Take-Two Interactive: 2007–2008: Shareholder takeover and attempted buy-out

 The company announced a major restructuring in mid-2007, following the takeover.
 With the move of the 2K labels to Novato, the executive, management, distribution and sales areas were evaluated to align these by business discipline rather than geography.
-Subsequently, the company let go about 5 to 15% of its approximately 2100 employees, closed down some of its European offices and centralizing these in its Geneva location, and looked to get out of the distribution market by looking for buyers of Jack of All Games.
+Subsequently, the company let go about 5 to 15% of its approximately 2,100 employees, closed down some of its European offices and centralizing these in its Geneva location, and looked to get out of the distribution market by looking for buyers of Jack of All Games.

 In mid-February 2008, EA made a -per-share all-cash transaction offer worth around to the board of Take-Two, subsequently revising it to per share after being rejected and making the offer known to the public.
 At the time, Take-Two's stock was valued around per share.
-EA CEO John Riccitiello said that EA had previously considered a deal for Take-Two in the previous year when they were approached by Eibeler, however, with Activision's acquisition of Vivendi Games in December 2007, EA was looking to resecure itself as one of the top video game publishers with the acquisition of Take-Two.
+EA CEO John Riccitiello said that EA had previously considered a deal for Take-Two in the previous year when it was approached by Eibeler, however, with Activision's acquisition of Vivendi Games in December 2007, EA was looking to resecure itself as one of the top video game publishers with the acquisition of Take-Two.
 While Take-Two had been discussing the potential of a buyout to a large media company after the shareholder takeover, Zelnick and the board rejected the offer, with Zelnick stating "We didn't slam the door, we just said look, the price is not right and the time is wrong".
 Take-Two offered to discuss the offer after Grand Theft Auto IVs release on April 29, 2008, which many considered to be the lucrative property that EA desired.
 An acquisition would have ended EA's main competition in sports video games.
 EA continued to extend its bid offer throughout 2008, but by September 2008, EA decided to back away and let the offer expire, as Take-Two continued to call EA's cash offer as inadequate.